sliang11/PU-Shapelets/README.md

 	Abdullah Mueen and Gustavo Batista (2018).
 The UCR Time Series Classification Archive.
 	URL https://www.cs.ucr.edu/~eamonn/time_series_data_2018/

-Due the large size of the test set of MALLAT, Classify_Propagating_1NN.cu can run for a VERY LONG time (several hours per seed) on this dataset.
-We STRONGLY advise you begin by classifying the Car dataset when testing the P-1NN algorithms.
+Due to the large size of the test set of MALLAT, Classify_Propagating_1NN.cu can run for a VERY LONG time (several hours per seed) on this dataset.
+We STRONGLY suggest that you begin by classifying the Car dataset when testing the P-1NN algorithms.

 == Generate initial positive labeled examples with generateSeeds.m ==